Anirban-Majumder/2D-Python-Game-Base/README.md

 ### Feature Requests

-Feature requests for VoiceAssistant are welcome!
+Feature requests for 2D Python Game Base are welcome!
 You can send them in by email or raise an issue on the repo.
 When you do, create the feature request issue.